uncommonhacks/guide/README.md

-We cannot wait for you to attend Uncommon Hacks January 14-15 at the Polsky Exchange in Chicago, Illinois.
+We cannot wait for you to attend Uncommon Hacks February 10-11 at the Polsky Exchange in Chicago, Illinois.
 We hope you make friends, learn, meme out, but most importantly, have fun ᖍ(ツ)ᖌ.